lindenhutchinson/card_generator/README.md

-# cranium_frontend
+# card_generator
-The frontend for a cranium card generator app
+An activity card generating app made using Vuetify